Dewieinns/Well_Depth/V2.1/README.md

 2020-03-14 - Set up device at Sitser's.
 It works for a while then disconnects and never reconnects.
 Played with logic to make it never put up an AP when there is something defined for the SSID.
 When device is reset manually it wipes the SSID and an AP is stood up.
 2020-03-16 			- The great server crash of 2020
 V2.0-2020.03.18-01 	- Thingsboard Server is now "welldepth.dewie.ca"
 					- Only checks for new firmware if new version is not current version or "."
 					- Only updates well UploadFrequency if >= 1 (occasionally this was not getting set properly and would upload like crazy) V2.0-2020.03.21-01 	- Added WiFi.hostname("WellDepthSensor"); V2.0-2020.05.10 	- Changed directory bins are located in to /bins/WellDepth/
+					- added a couple of Status Messages with regard to updating Firmware to hopefully provide some useful feedback.
+V2.0-2020.06.01 	- Added Alarm state client attributes to use to track alarm states and trigger alarms within Thingsboard.
+					- Extensive changes to how alarms are set/tracked
+					- Reference new variable when flashing LEDs V2.0-2020.06.01-02 	- Added ability to force more frequent updates when water is below thresholds V2.0-2020.06.01-03 	- Changed how depth alarm state was stored for impacting upload frequency V2.0-2020.06.02 	- Wasn't properly setting the requested upload frequency